Paul Hunt (academic): 2021 Mongrel Mob Waikato Chapter Meeting

-Hunt stated: "Human rights means that every voice is heard, including your voice, and that you also listen with respect."
+Hunt stated in response: "Human rights means that every voice is heard, including your voice, and that you also listen with respect."

-Hunt and Davidson were widely criticised by the general public, as well as by politicians from the National and ACT parties.
+Hunt and Davidson were criticised by politicians from the National and ACT parties.
 National Party police spokesperson, Simeon Brown opined that it is "astonishing" that the pair had accepted an invitation to speak at the gathering, stating that: "The Mongrel Mob peddles drugs, wields firearms and engages in violence, causing misery in communities across the country.
 They have no regard for their victims."

 The ACT Party also criticised Davidson and Hunt for attending, with justice spokesperson Nicole McKee saying it is a "kick in the guts" for victims of the Mongrel Mob.
-As a result of this, National Party leader Judith Collins called for the resignation of Hunt, while ACT Party leader David Seymour emphasised the need for the end of the Human Rights Commission in favour of creating a new more appropriate organisation.
-Collins spoke to various media organisations:
+As a result of this, National Party leader Judith Collins called for the resignation of Hunt, while ACT Party leader David Seymour called for the end of the Human Rights Commission in favour of creating a new organisation devoid of left-wing tendencies.

-Seymour stated that under Paul Hunt, the Human Rights Commission had become highly politicised and biased towards left wing ideology, and that it was no longer fit for purpose in actually advocating for human rights.
+However, Hunt and Davidson also received public support for this engagement, and Māori Labour MP Willie Jackson said it was appropriate in terms of tikanga.

-In a statement to Newshub New Zealand, Hunt defended attending, speaking at the event, and using taxpayer money to provide a donation to the gang:
+In a statement to Newshub, Hunt defended speaking at the event, and using taxpayer money to provide a koha to the Waikato Chapter, which had recently launched a reform programme:

-In June 2021, further information was revealed about the event.
-Leaked correspondence between the Human Rights Commission and the Waikato Mongrel Mob Kingdom reveal that significant organisation had occurred, with an agreement that no press releases were to be published prior to the event, news media were barred access, and members would be restricted in their use of social media during the event.
-Hunt's attendance came about after Waikato Mongrel Mob public relations liaison Louise Hutchinson approached the HRC in December, asking if it was possible for him to do a presentation in 2021.
+In June 2021, Newshub revealed correspondence between the Human Rights Commission and the Waikato Mongrel Mob Kingdom to indicate that significant organisation had occurred, with an agreement that no press releases were to be published prior to the event, news media were barred access, and members would be restricted in their use of social media during the event.
+Hunt's attendance came about after Waikato Mongrel Mob public relations liaison Louise Hutchinson approached the HRC in December, asking if it was possible for him to do a presentation in 2021, since the Waikato Chapter were trying to engage positively in society.

-2022 Parliament occupation protests
+2022 Wellington protest

-Hunt met with the protesters who were camped out in front of Parliament House in Wellington between February and March 2022, as part of the 2022 Wellington protests against vaccine mandates, saying speaking with the protesters was "fostering inclusion".
+In the anti-vaccine mandate protests in February and March 2022 a large number of protesters encamped in front of Parliament House.
+Hunt was asked by protest leaders to meet to discuss a resolution.
+While government politicians and officials refused to meet with them, Hunt insisted that speaking with the protesters was "fostering inclusion".
 Hunt met with protesters with the intention of using dialogue to resolve the protests and prevent further escalation of violence.
-The protest however ended violently when riot police cleared the camp.
+The protest nevertheless ended violently when protestors clashed with riot police as they cleared the camp.